My

 WA Ikebana Festival, Abbotsford Convent, Melbourne 2024.

-The exploration and study as well as collaborations with incredible floral and ikebana artists continue….
+The exploration and study as well as collaborations with incredible floral and Ikebana artists continue….

 x Kelly Hawken